Open-Technology-Foundation/files2xml/README.md

 ## Implementation Details

-- **Text vs Binary detection**: Uses `file --mime-encoding` to accurately determine if a file should be treated as text or binary
+- **Text vs Binary detection**: Uses `file --mime-encoding` to determine if a file should be treated as text or binary
+- **Git integration**: Can process files tracked in git repositories using `git ls-files`
+- **Custom ignore patterns**: Supports glob patterns to exclude files
 - **Error handling**: Provides detailed error messages and continues processing when individual files fail
 - **XML escaping**: All file paths and names are properly escaped to ensure valid XML
 - **Size limiting**: Files exceeding the maximum size limit are skipped with appropriate messaging